 The fall of 2012 turned out to be a great academic semester for the Boilermakers.
 Overall it was the most successful semester in regards to team GPA in program history.
 Purdue had an overall team GPA of 3.44.
 Five individuals earned 4.0s and another had a 3.93 GPA.

 The 2012 Boilers scored at least one goal in nine consecutive games to post the program's lost streak since 2009.
 The team went 6-4-2 in its first year at the newly-renovated Boilermaker Soccer Complex, entering Big Ten play with a 5-2-1 mark after positive results against four conference champions.
 But as the injuries mounted in late September and October, Purdue was unable to get results on the road in Big Ten play.

-Jordan Pawlik finished her first season with the program with a team-high nine goals, the most by a Boiler since 2007.
+Jordan Pawlik finished her first season with the program with a team-high nine goals.
 She tied a Purdue single-game record by posting the fourth hat trick in program history in a home win against Evansville.
-Alex Hairston led the team with eight assists, setting up seven goals in the span of four games.
+Hairston led the team with eight assists, setting up seven goals in the span of four games.
 She had two assists in three consecutive games during that stretch.
 While becoming the fifth player in program history to record an assist in four consecutive games, she was the first Boiler with three multi-assist games in the same season, much less in three straight games.

 The summer of 2012 saw Purdue alumni Lauren Sesselmann (2001-05) win an Olympic Bronze medal with Team Canada at the 2012 Olympic Games in London and Felicia Schroeder (2007-08) win the World Deaf Football Championships with U.S. Deaf Soccer.
 Schroeder was also recognized as the first-ever winner of U.S. Soccer's Disabled Athlete of the Year award.